brunoasm/rad_palm_weevil/README.md

 ## bedassle2

-Scripts used to run cross-validation for model selection as well as the best model in bedassle2, including evaluation of models.
+Scripts used to run and plot results for cross-validation for model selection as well as the best model in [bedassle2](https://github.com/gbradburd/bedassle).